JaagupAverin/gale-manifest/README.md

 - Use of `CONFIG_TRACING=y`
 - Use of `CONFIG_FLASH_SIMULATOR=y` and `CONFIG_FUSE_FS_ACCESS=y`
 - Use of `VERSION` file
+- Use of C++20 and stdlib
+- Use of littlefs with devicetree-based automounting (using fstab node)
 - Use of BabbleSim for running apps on host machine

 ## Appendix